We have put together a list of over 150 Discharge Authority Forms for all of the major banks, smaller lenders and non-banks.

 Your conveyancer will give your bank clear instructions about what you are doing and the best way to structure the loan.

-You don’t want to get to the settlement and the bank asks for all of the sale proceeds!
+You don’t want to get to the settlement and the bank asks for all the sale proceeds!
 We’ve seen it happen.

 Why do it yourself when Hunter Galloway can assist you with the discharge process?
 As you’ve probably seen from the process we showed you earlier, getting this right and chasing up the banks to make sure everything is resolved in time can be a real challenge.

-We’ve had a lot of experience with this process and we have good relationships with the banks and lenders.
+We’ve had a lot of experience with this process, and we have good relationships with the banks and lenders.
 We are typically able to get discharges sorted out quicker than if you went directly to a lender.

 If you can’t click one of the links below, use the box above to download your authority form.